sychang42/QML_image_classification/README.md

 This repository contains code for image classification using a hybrid approach that combines classical dimensionality reduction with a quantum classifier.
 The code is implemented in [PyTorch](link_to_pytorch) for dimensionality reduction and in [Jax](https://github.com/google/jax) and [PennyLane](https://github.com/PennyLaneAI/pennylane) for quantum operations.

+You can also run the code on [Google Colab](https://colab.research.google.com/drive/1ZuPgz3mkVcIMVG9BZ0UCpw7PhfHQXHXu?usp=sharing).

 ### Project Workflow

 The project consists of two main steps: